ufukty/gohandlers/docs/articles/intermediate/error-handling.md

 ## ✅ Summary

-Error handling in gohandlers gives you both structure and freedom:
+Error handling in Gohandlers gives you both structure and freedom:

 -   Structure through `Parse()` and `Validate()` conventions
 -   Freedom through custom types, centralized handlers, and middleware

-Whether you're building a prototype or a production-grade API, gohandlers makes it easy to handle errors in a consistent, testable, and user-friendly way—while keeping your core logic clean.
+Whether you're building a prototype or a production-grade API, Gohandlers makes it easy to handle errors in a consistent, testable, and user-friendly way—while keeping your core logic clean.

 **Say goodbye to duplicated if-else trees and hello to expressive, maintainable error flows.**